MonaLon/steganography/answers.md

 One who sleeps with a naginata is a fool every night but one.

-We also found a total of 5 images:
+We also found a total of 3 different images:

-1 in LastBastionOfRadiance.png, 1 in WideDogIsWide.png, and 3 in WinkyFace.png.
+1 in LastBastionOfRadiance.png, 1 in WideDogIsWide.png, and 1 in WinkyFace.png.
 These are all up on our [our GitHub](https://github.com/camilodoa/steganography).
+We searched them for messages but couldn't find any.